 We walked past Liqueteria in the city and had to pop in for a takeaway Coffee and Cacao blend to pull us through an afternoon of window shopping.

 Check out our other juice and smoothie picks for New York here

 Have & Meyer Chatteria

 Skye is the founder and editor-in-chief of The Fit Traveller.

-Skye is a journalist, a former personal trainer, a freelance writer, photographer, intrepid traveller and a passionate advocate for helping others reach optimal health and wellness.
+She is a journalist, writer, photographer, intrepid traveller and a former personal trainer with a passion for helping others reach optimal health.

 As a TV journalist and producer, Skye has worked for household names such as 60 Minutes, Sunrise, TODAY and Nine News.
 She has also written for Women’s Health, Fodor’s Travel and Yahoo7 Travel, among many others.